 The following suggestions may help and should be followed until your healthcare professional is happy with your weight or there is a change in the recommended texture of your diet and fluids.

 This leaflet considers the texture of your food only.
 If you have been advised to alter the consistency of your fluids, then you should follow the recommendations of the Speech and Language Therapist.

 When following a minced and moist diet you should choose:

-- foods that can be eaten with a fork, spoon or chopsticks
+- Foods that can be eaten with a spoon or fork.

-- foods that can be scooped and shaped (e.g. into a ball) on a plate.
+- Foods that can be scooped and shaped into a ball.

 Be careful of food with bones in, for example, fish and stews.

 Foods that should be avoided include:

 - Hard or dry foods such as crackers, dry biscuits or pastries.